Aatlantise/punc-rest-improves/README.md

 and `CKPT_NAME` is a string that will be prefixed to the generating checkpoint.
 Checkpoints are under `outputs/checkpoints/`.

+Additional tasks include single-sentence tasks, similarity and paraphrase tasks and inference tasks that are part of the GLUE dataset

 Optional arguments:

 - `-d`: path to a JSONL file containing training data.
 By default, a file associated with the task is used.